efabrica-team/phpstan-latte/docs/how_it_works.md

-# How it works, when doesn't and troubleshooting
+# How it works, when it doesn't, and troubleshooting

 In this section you can read how phpstan latte works, how to solve several issues which are reported by this extension.